elomasney/styled_v1/README.md

 - Browse and locate products with ease

 ### **_Strategy Plane_**
+- The aim of this project was to develop a personal stylist website that provides styling experiences as services such as Image Consultation, Personal Shopping, Full Style Overhaul, Group Style Events and Closet Clearout.
+The website is professional, modern mimimalist, inviting, and easy to navigate.
+- This website was designed with a focus on user experience and user needs, the services offered are expensive as there is alot of time and effort required to execute these services to a high standard so it was important to reflect the exclusivity of these luxury services.
+However it is also vital to offer the users a user experience that is easy and worth the money they will spend on these services.
+The aim of the project is to encourage to sign up and purchase the services offered while also ensuring that the user receives prompt feedback, a fast and secure payment system and a efficient means of communication with the service providers.
+It is designed so only admin users can add/edit/delete products, product features and images and users can add/update and remove items from their shopping bag, adjust quantities and save their default information to their profile for ease of use for the checkout process.
+- I have also included a contact form that is allows users both registered and guest to submit an email form to that is sent to the company email address if users have any queries, questions or complaints.

 ### **_Scope Plane_**
+- The use of vivid images, and minimal text on the product pages, was done so that the user isn't overwhelmed with information, but has the option to get more information about a specific product if they want.
+- The future goals for this project would be to allow users to upload their own 'outfit inspiration' pics to the the Look Book Page and possibly use an upvote/like system on these images with the aim of allowing users to save favourite looks to their profile page.
+Due to time constraints this was not achieveable for this project.
+- Another future goal for this project will be to offer the services provided in an online capacity through the use of video conferencing and this would be reflected in an online price and an in-person price.
+The online price has been included in the product model, however again due to time constraints I have not been able to implement this aspect at this stage.
 ### **_Structure Plane_**
 - The structure of this website was designed to be easy to navigate and user-friendly.
 The navigation bar is visible on every page, and includes different links depending on whether a user is logged in, a guest user or the admin user.
 - The project consists of 7 apps: Home, About, Products, Gallery, Profiles, Bag & Checkout.